 Safety with Chiropractic Care and Treatment

 If you’re looking to manage back or neck pain, or you’ve just been in an accident, and are beginning to feel discomfort in your neck or back, chiropractic care is an effective option to bring you the relief you’re looking for.
 The purpose of chiropractic care and all medical treatment is to bring relief to suffering as outlined in the chiropractic oath.
 Chiropractic care is dedicated to caring for the patient’s total health and well-being, and much of our work is dedicated to avoiding harm like unnecessary surgery.
 But just like other areas of medicine, there are cases where procedures are unsuccessful and in extreme cases, the patient is lost.
 When that happens there can be bad publicity and questions about the safety of chiropractic care.
-At Total Chiropractic Care and Wellness, we want you to know the facts about chiropractic safety so you can understand fully how much our care can help you.
+At Total Chiropractic Care and Wellness, we want you to know the facts about chiropractic safety so you can understand fully how much our care can help you with pain management.

 The Safety Record of Chiropractic Care